jacolind/crinfu/slidedeck.md

 * Durable: It can be used an infinite amount of times.
 * Divisible: each bitcoin can be divided into 100 million parts. <!-- If 1 BTC costs $99,000 then $0.00099 is the lowest value that can be sent.-->
-* Portable: bitcoin is borderless
+* Portable: bitcoin is borderless.
 * Fungible: all units are interchangeable.
 * Uniform: all units have the same value.
 * Scarce: Supply is capped at 21 million

-It is also low fee: costs $0.60 to move millions of dollars.

 <!-- source on fee https://bitinfocharts.com/comparison/bitcoin-transactionfees.html -->